-Over the past seven years, many of you have joined us at our Annual Assessment Workshops each May to assess student learning in Public Affairs and General Education.
-This year, we shifted focus to graduate programs.
+Over the past eight years, many of you have joined us at our Annual Assessment Workshops each May to assess student learning in Public Affairs and General Education.
+Like last year, we’re focusing to graduate programs.

 Here's what you need to know:

 Purpose: Make assessment easier for faculty and learn best practices and ideas from others on campus.
 Pick something in your graduate programs that you, as a team, would like to work on with your colleagues.

 Non-Purpose: We don't want to add more work or make your work harder.

 - Figure out a question you have related to student learning at the graduate-level.
 If you want to participate but are wondering what to look at, reach out to a member of the Assessment team.
 We can help you brainstorm and give you a list of suggestions.

 - Pull together 3-4 colleagues and a graduate student (Bonus: faculty who bring a student get an extra $100 on their stipend and the student gets paid hourly!)

 - Meet with consultants.
 Once you have a plan and a team, fill out this quick form to:

 - Set up a consultation appointment so we can document your plan.

 Meet on Tuesday, May 18, at 11:00 am for about 2 hours via Zoom.